jsodicoff/jsodicoff.github.io/experience.md

 ### ICC

-This upcoming academic year, I will be serving on the board of the [Inter-Cooperative Council At Ann Arbor](https://icc.coop/), a council of housing cooperatives that primarily house University of Michigan students, as a representative of my new home, MichMinnies house.
+This upcoming academic year, I will be serving on the board of the [Inter-Cooperative Council At Ann Arbor](https://icc.coop/), a council of housing cooperatives that primarily house University of Michigan students, as a representative of my new home, MichMinnies House.
 I care a lot about direct democracy, cooperative living, and affordable housing, and am incredibly excited to advance those concepts in this role.